mangila/cv/cv.md

 from requirements gathering to deployment and maintenance.

 Results-driven Software Engineer with 5+ years of experience in full-stack development, cloud infrastructure, and enterprise software solutions.
-Proven expertise in Java, C#, .NET, and modern cloud technologies including AWS, Azure, and Kubernetes.
+Proven expertise in Java, Spring Boot, C#, .NET, and modern cloud technologies including AWS, Azure, and Kubernetes.
 Strong background in agile methodologies, CI/CD implementation, and delivering scalable solutions for telecommunications, financial services, and consulting sectors.